Qumulo/docs/qumulo-alerts-guide/installing-configuring/introducing-cli.md

 ### Working with the Alerts CLI

 The Alerts CLI command configures the entire Qumulo Alerts system.
-Alerts is composed of many subcommands; each one that configures a specific feature of Qumulo Alerts.
+Alerts is composed of many subcommands; with each one configuring a specific feature of Qumulo Alerts.

 ```bash
 alerts --help